Uber driver's fatal crash: Daljinder Singh guilty of killing Daniel Kopa

 His widow Calli Cleland left the courtroom shortly before the video of the fatal crash was played during trial.

-Evidence given to the court from doctor James Black showed Kopa had a severe tramuatic brain injury during the crash.
+Evidence given to the court from Dr James Black showed Kopa suffered a severe traumatic brain injury.

-Called as an expert for the defence, forensic engineer Dr Tim Stevenson concluded that the primary cause of the collision was Kopa's decision to cross the road.
+Defence expert forensic engineer Dr Tim Stevenson concluded that the primary cause of the collision was Kopa's decision to cross the road.

 Before Kopa died he had a tattoo in dedication of his children completed while in hospital as a last wish.